 Higher ROI with low budget B2B videos is possible

-Delivering the B2B videos that audiences want to see is made easier by using tools close at hand.
+Delivering the videos that your target audience wants to see is made easier by using tools close at hand.
 Tyler pinpointed the most obvious and easy tool: the smartphone.
 “We’ve all got 1080p recording devices in our pockets, literally, that we can be using with a decent microphone and decent lighting around the office to record other types of content.”
-Grab tools online or at the big box store to capture and share content.
-Entrepreneur has some great tips on how to get started, including using B2B video testimonials and free screencasting apps.
+Grab tools online or at the big box store to capture and share video content.
+Entrepreneur has some great tips on how to get started with video marketing, including using B2B video testimonials and free screencasting apps.

-One way Vidyard is helping their customers revamp strategy is through B2B video communication.
+One way Vidyard is helping their customers revamp strategy is through personalized video communication.

 “What we found is the really simple idea of enabling a sales rep to record and send a personal B2B video message via email, via social, via their typical channels, but putting their face on camera and doing things to visually represent to that individual that, ‘Hey, I did this just for you.’”

-They’re using this concept to replace text-based emails with a one-sentence email attached to a B2B video thumbnail.
+They’re using this concept to replace text-based emails with a one-sentence email with a video attachment.

 “In that B2B video, it’s just me and the camera, I brought up something that’s relevant to you.
 I might write your name on a whiteboard.
 I might have your company’s website up on my screen share or something that.
 Little tips and ideas that reps are using to, again, add a few different elements to their outreach.
 The beauty of it is that one B2B video, even just the thumbnail of it in the inbox, that person immediately recognizes, ‘You did this just for me, it’s not automated.
 There’s a human behind this.’”